Fighting Against DUI-OWI Charges

 - An arrest for a repeat-DUI offense in Indiana may bring felony charges.
-A conviction for a second DUI offense within 5 years of the prior conviction, faces a minimum of five days in jail, with the potential for up to 2.5 years in prison.
-A fine of up to $10,000 may be imposed and also faces a maximum 2.5-year DUI-related license suspension.
+A conviction for a second DUI offense within 5 years of the prior conviction, includes a minimum of five days in jail, with the potential for up to 2.5 years in prison.
+A fine of up to $10,000 is possible.
+The person also faces a maximum 2.5-year license suspension.

 - For a third DUI-conviction, the minimum jail prison time rises to 10 days.
-A fine of up to $10,000 may be imposed, and the license suspension is 2.5 years, and may range up to ten-years, depending upon the circumstances.
+A fine of up to $10,000 is available to the judge, and the license suspension ranges from 2.5 years up to ten-years, depending upon the circumstances.

 DUI Traffic Stops And Checkpoints

 When performing a DUI check or a traffic stop, law enforcement officers use several methods for detecting if you are driving under the influence.
-The holiday season is often when law enforcement is the most active looking for intoxicated drivers.
 In Indiana, more traffic stops are common in metropolitan areas.
-Some officers will stop random drivers who are doing suspicious behavior that may indicate a driver is driving under the influence.
-Things like driving too slow or fast, failing to follow the proper signals, or even swerving between lanes.
+Some officers will stop random drivers who are doing suspicious behavior hoping to find that the driver is driving under the influence.
+Common reasons for a stop include driving too slow or fast, failing to follow the proper signals, or even swerving between lanes.

 Field Sobriety Tests

-Three roadside tests are recognized as the Standardized Field Sobriety Tests:
+Three roadside tests are known as the Standardized Field Sobriety Tests:

 Horizontal Gaze Nystagmus (HGN) Test

 Officers look for involuntary eye movements called nystagmus, the onset prior to 45 degrees deviation.
-In lay terms, terms, officers use an object—usually a pen – to track the driver’s focus, looking for a lack of smooth pursuit of the eye in tracking the object, rapid and involuntary eye movement to evaluate for alleged alcohol impairment.
+In lay terms, terms, officers use an object—usually a pen – to track the driver’s focus.
+They look for a lack of smooth pursuit of the eye in tracking the object, rapid and involuntary eye movement to evaluate for potential alcohol impairment.

-This is a form of multi-tasking test where the officer instructs the driver to count while taking nine or ten steps, then turn around and return to the starting point while counting off the steps.
+This is a form of multi-tasking test where the officer instructs the driver to count while taking nine or ten steps.
+The person must then turn around and return to the starting point while counting off the steps.

 One-Leg Stand Test

-Here the officer will have you stand on one leg and hold this position until instructed that the test is complete and the driver can put his or her foot back down.
+Here the officer will have you stand on one leg and hold this position until instructed that the test is complete.

 While performing these tests, the officer is looking for signs that you are under the influence.
 These signs could be loss of balance, slurred speech or incorrectly following the instructions.

-Hiring a DUI attorney in Indianapolis like Hayes Law Office is low cost — and worth paying — to avoid the loss of your license, the potential loss of your job, or in some cases going to jail.
-If you or someone you know, has been arrested for driving under the influence or intoxicated, Attorney Hayes is ready to fight for you.
+Hiring a DUI attorney in Indianapolis like Hayes Law Office is low cost — and worth paying — to potentially minimize the consequences.
+Penalties include the loss of your license, the potential loss of your job, or in some cases going to jail.
+If you or someone you know, is facing DUI charges in the Indianapolis area, Attorney Hayes is ready to fight for you.

 Fight A Lifetime Of Consequences

-When an OWI conviction can lead to losing your license, time in jail and costly fines, you need to be sure you are fighting for the best possible outcome in your case.
-If you are facing OWI charges, contact Hayes Law Office today.
-Call the Indianapolis office at 317-982-6122 or email the firm here to schedule your initial consultation.
+A DUI conviction will likely lead to an impact on your driver’s license, potential time in jail and costly fines.
+You need to be sure you are fighting for the best possible outcome in your case.
+If you are facing DUI (OWI In Indiana) charges, contact Hayes Law Office today.
+Call the Indianapolis office at 317-982-6122 or email the firm here to request your initial consultation.